Telling the Story: Communicating with Your Community

 This data should provide measurable information that would be used for comparison

 in subsequent years.
-In addition, this will assist you in setting goals for the future.
+In addition, this will assist you in setting goals for the future. - The report could also include more generalized information about the music program,

 special community performances and appearances by guest artists.
 The music program is